v1tofxk/v1tofxk/README.md

   - 💬 I am 17 years old, currently living in Brazil.
 I have fluency in English and have experience with shell, assembly and C.

   - ⚡ I enjoy debugging games, as well as watching movies and study! \o/

+  - 🌱 I'm currently studying to become a Chemical Technician at the Federal Institute of Rondônia (IFRO).

 <div align="center">